- Hemp Clothing

 There are a variety of differences between hemp and marijuana, but the biggest factor is the difference in the amount of THC in both plants.
 Marijuana is commonly sought after for its THC content while hemp is sought after for its variety of uses such as being a source for food, paper or textiles.
 Hemp and marijuana are two different varieties of the cannabis plant.

-Since edible hemp seeds are toasted and / or hulled, they lose any of the THC content that they did have.
+Since edible hemp seeds are toasted and / or hulled, they lose all trace amounts if any of the THC content they had.

 Industrial hemp grown for textiles averages 8-12 feet high, is long and skinny and grows very densely together similar to corn.
 Hemp grown for grain averages a height of around 6 feet.
 The picture below depicts an average industrial hemp field being grown for textile use.